TheoKand/LogicTest/README.md

 <b>SOLUTION</B>

-Point to any door and ask the guard in front of it: What will the other guard say if I ask him 'Does your door leed to freedom?'.
+Point to any door and ask the guard in front of it: What will the other guard say if I ask him 'Does your door lead to freedom?'.
 This question will produce a conclusive answer in all configurations.
 If you always do the opposite of what the answer says (use the other door) you will always find the right door.

-There are four possible configurations, and the answer we get (or it's opposite) must be the safe door in all cases:
+There are four possible configurations, and the answer we get (or it's opposite) must lead to the safe door in all cases:
 <ol><li>Ask the truth teller that guards the right door</li>
 <li>Ask the liar that guards the right door</li>
 <li>Ask the truth teller that guards the wrong door</li>